andraghetti/VRBike/README.md

-# VRBike
+# VRBike - 2017/18

 Bike simulator on Unity with OSVR (old Release) and Oculus Rift.
 The aim of this thesis project is to design and develop a VR-based software that allows the user to land in a virtual world and use a bike to explore it.
-The designed system consists in a cyclette with sensors on handlebars and sensors on the flywheel.
+The designed system consists in a stationary bike with sensors on the handlebar and the flywheel.

-In future we will use a real Bike on rollers to get force feedback.

 You can watch a demo on YouTube: